UmaeerH/UmaeerH/README.md

 ## Welcome to my profile!
-I am a full-time University student who is currently studying a BSc in Computer Science. <br>
+I am a full-time University student who is currently studying a Bachelor's in Computer Science. <br>

-Working towards becoming a full-stack developer, or a systems operator <br>
+Working towards becoming a full-stack developer, or a technology consultant <br>
 Many interests outside of coding, such as mathematics, statistics, physics, and many other fields including and outside of science <br>
 Some experience in Arduino C++, Game development, troubleshooting, Networking and Operating Systems <br>
 Big supportor of open-source projects, and I am open to helping out on any Open Source projects <br>
 ## 🔭 Currently working on...
-- University Course
+- Bachelor's Degree in Computer Science
-- CCNP Security | Cisco
+- CCNP Security | Cisco / Cybersecurity
+- Studying Declarative Programming
 - Misc personal projects

+## 🧪 Most recent projects:
+- Web application and database utilising JavaScript, PHP, mySQL and Bootstrap CSS (currently private)
+- Flight Booking System created in Java (currently private)

 ---
 ## 🧰 Current Competencies